Skip to main content

 How I Support You

-This process invites you to recognise your own limits and to listen sincerely to your inner voice.
-If you wish to face guilt with acceptance rather than judgment, you’ll find support to regain stability and openness.
-Sessions are available online throughout the year or in person in the valley in Switzerland.
+This process invites you to recognize your own limits and to listen sincerely to what is present within.
+Over time, it can support a sense of greater stability and openness.
+Sessions are available online year-round or in person in the valley in Switzerland.

 Book a first conversation